 The Retirement Plan is a tax-qualified defined benefit pension plan and related trust agreement that provides retirement annuities for eligible employees of Unitil and its subsidiaries.
 Since the Retirement Plan is a defined benefit plan, contributions are made by Unitil generally for all participants, and no amounts were contributed or accrued specifically for the benefit of any Executive Officer of Unitil under the Retirement Plan.
 Directors of Unitil who are not or have not been officers of Unitil or any of its subsidiaries are not eligible to participate in the Retirement Plan.
-See the section entitled Compensation Discussion and Analysis for information regarding the closure of the Retirement Plan which became effective on January 1, 2010.
+See the section entitled Compensation Discussion and Analysis for information regarding the closure of the Retirement Plan which became effective on June 1, 2013.
+The present formula for determining annual benefits under the Retirement Plan's life annuity option is: